-Spandrel glass is glass that has been rendered near opaque by coating, hiding the utilities and control areas of a building, typically found between the occupancy floors or as wall cladding.
+Spandrel glass is glass that has been rendered near opaque by a coating, hiding the utilities and control areas of a building, typically found between occupancy floors or as wall cladding.
 The process of rendering this glass opaque takes place by passing clean glass through a roller coating machine that transfers a coating onto the surface of the glass.
-The coating is either a silicone based paint ICD Opaci-Coat 300 or ceramic frit.
-The ceramic frit must be fired onto the surface of the glass during the heat treatment process, creating a permanent bond to the glass surface.
+The coating is either a silicone based paint ICD Opaci-Coat 300) or ceramic frit.
+The ceramic frit must be fired onto the surface of the glass during the heat treatment process, creating a permanent bond to the glass surface, while the silicone based paint must be heat treated before application to the surface of the glass.
 This production process, while 'state-of-the-art", produces a spandrel area quality product.
-There are and will be, inconsistencies.
+There are, and will be, inconsistencies.
 When either of these products are placed in a spandrel area cavity on the number four surface and the back lighting in the cavity is eliminated the inconsistencies inherit to the product wash out.
 Neither product is meant to be used in a vision area application.